a board-certified board-certified anesthesiologist will be on hand to take care of you.

 You may resume light activities (such as office work) a week after surgery.
 There may be residual swelling and some sutures that still need to be removed at that time.
 However, most such sutures are difficult to see, as they are well hidden.
 If you have bruising, it may be covered with makeup or clothing (turtlenecks, scarves) at this time.

-You should avoid strenuous activity, such as heavy lifting, running, etc., in the first week to two weeks after your facelift.
+You should avoid strenuous activity, such as heavy lifting, running, etc., in the first week to two weeks after your procedure.
 Moderate physical activities may be performed after two weeks, and nearly all usual daily activities can be resumed after three weeks.

 What is a Facelift?